About

 i.The Practice What B7 is

 B7 Collective LLC was formed in 2024 as the parent company for a portfolio of independent projects founded and operated by Karim Baz.
-The collective is headquartered in Germantown, Maryland, and operates entirely from there.
+The collective is headquartered in Germantown, Maryland, and runs entirely from there.

-ii.The Conviction What binds them together
+ii.The Conviction What ties it all together

 Hype is cheap.